United places huge order with Boeing to replace aging planes

 The Chicago-based airline could have chosen the A350, built by Boeing’s European rival, Airbus.
 United already has 45 A350s on order but doesn’t expect to start receiving them until 2030.

-United CEO Scott Kirby told reporters United went with Boeing because it already flies the 787 and did not want to add a new plane to the fleet now, when it is busy hiring pilots and trying to expand its route network.
+United CEO Scott Kirby told reporters United went with Boeing because it already flies the 787 and did not want to add a new plane to the fleet as tries to hirie pilots and expand its route network.

 Last year, United ordered 200 Max jets and 70 single-aisle Airbus jets in a deal the airline said at the time was the biggest order in its history.